vedipen/Mail-Scheduler/README.md

+# Mail Scheduler

+A no-UI rails app where user can add entries as email and mobile.
+And send email to these entries specifically one by one or can send to all.
+The email can be an invitation or a newsletter.
+Currently a welcome email message.

-# README
+# Features

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+* Admin Sign Up
+* Email confirmation for admin

-* Configuration
+* Admin Log In

-* Database creation

-* Database initialization
+* Add/Edit/Delete entries
+* Send email to individual entries

-* How to run the test suite
+* Send email to all entries

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Success/error flash messages

-* ...
+* Uses gmail smtp

+* <i>Provide your email details at config/environments/development.rb</i>